omotarita/cw1/README.md

 To format their data, filter out irrelevant datapoints and merge these two datasets, I wrote a [data preparation script](data_preparation.py).
 Here's a breakdown of the steps I followed to write the code, and consequently prepare my data for exploration.

+- To begin with, I thought about how I could put the two databases together.
+In order to request data from the TMDB database, I needed a list of movies.
+So I decided I would need to use the BFI data to effectively make a list of movies, then after that, I would iterate through this list to request the TMDB data I needed for each movie.

+#### Preparing the BFI Movie list

-- I started off my downloading the 2001 to 2006 BFI xlsx files from their [website](https://www.bfi.org.uk/industry-data-insights/weekend-box-office-figures) and uploading them to my Google Drive.
+- I started off by downloading the 2001 to 2006 BFI xlsx files from their [website](https://www.bfi.org.uk/industry-data-insights/weekend-box-office-figures) and uploading them to my Google Drive.
 The files were formatted such that they had their data broken up into different worksheets for every month.
 I manually imported each worksheet into the first, leaving me with one worksheet per file which contained all the data for the year.

 - I downloaded all 6 files as csv's and moved them to my Coursework 1 folder, the current directory.
 The files are named as follows: [2001_single_sheet.csv](2001_single_sheet.csv), [2002_single_sheet.csv](2002_single_sheet.csv), [2003_single_sheet.csv](2003_single_sheet.csv), [2004_single_sheet.csv](2004_single_sheet.csv), [2005_single_sheet.csv](2005_single_sheet.csv), [2006_single_sheet.csv](2006_single_sheet.csv),